SergeGrd/windows-powershell-docs/docset/windows/hyper-v/Grant-VMConnectAccess.md

 The cmdlet is intended for use in providing other applications with the appropriate permissions required to initiate a session with Virtual Machine Connection.
 Examples of such applications are Virtual Machine Manager.

+If you plan to access to virtual machines using VMConnect.exe you still need to be a member of the "Hyper-V administrators" group.

 ## EXAMPLES

 ### Example 1